Rolex tool watches related to the U.S. Navy SEALAB program are extremely rare. Barely a handfull have surfaced so far.

 - SEALAB – 13: 1,233,886

-With case numbers so close to each other, it can be assumed these watches belonged to a special batch put together by Rolex for the US Navy.
+With case numbers so close to each other, it can be assumed these watches belonged to a special batch put together by Rolex for the U.S. Navy.
 Bob Barth does not remember how many pieces he ordered.
-8 of the 28 divers were civilian scientists and it can be assumend they used their own watches.
+Eight of the 28 divers were civilian scientists who used their own watches.

 The SEALAB Story

-Bond became passionate with diving.
+Bond became passionate about diving.
 He commited himself to develop a new concept that would extend man’s capabilities under the sea.
-In Nov.
-1957, Bond began his studies into undersea living with project GENESIS.
+In November 1957, Bond began his studies into undersea living with project GENESIS.
 The first two phases of GENESIS involved exposing animals to saturation with various breathing gases and increased environmental pressures.

-In Oct.
-1959, Dr. George Bond and Chief Engineman Cyril Tuckfield attempted the impossible, a record-breaking buoyant ascent from the US Navy submarine Archerfish located at a depth of 302 ft (92 m).
+In October 1959, Dr. George Bond and Chief Engineman Cyril Tuckfield attempted the impossible, a record-breaking buoyant ascent from the U.S. Navy submarine Archerfish located at a depth of 302 ft (92 m).
 After 52 seconds, the men safely reached the surface by continuously exhaling the air in their lungs.

-In Jan.
-1960, Chief Quartermaster and diver Bob Barth of the US Navy was sent to the Escape Training Tank for the purpose of becoming an escape instructor.
+In January 1960, U.S. Navy Chief Quartermaster and diver Bob Barth was sent to the Escape Training Tank to be trained as an instructor.
 It was here where Bond and Barth started working together for the first time.

 The picture below from the early 1960s shows Captain Walter Mazzone (left) and Dr. George F. Bond (right) instructing three test subjects before a GENESIS dive.
 In the center looking at the camera is Bob Barth.

 When in April 1963 the nuclear submarine USS Thresher went lost, Dr. Bond called Bob Barth to gear up for a rescue mission, hoping the submarine had gone down in shallow water.
 Soon after, Bond heard USS Thresher had gone down to 8,400 ft (2,600 m), way beyond its crush depth.
-The submarine imploded and all 129 aboard were killed.
+The submarine imploded and killed all 129 aboard.
 Five of Bob Barth’s old shipmates died in this accident.

 The tragic loss of the USS Thresher gave Dr. Bond’s research with deep sea divers a higher priority in the Navy.

 In late 1963, Bond received permission from the Navy to take his concept to the sea.
-Inspired by Jacques Cousteau’s Conshelf project, the divers were to live in an underwater house known as habitat.
-SEALAB 1 was built at US Navy base in Panama City, Florida with old floats used in a minesweeping project several years earlier.
+Inspired by Jacques Cousteau’s Conshelf project, the divers were to live in an underwater house/habitat.
+SEALAB 1 was built at U.S. Navy base in Panama City, Florida with old floats used in a minesweeping project several years earlier.